 The Taiwanese manufacturer is unveiling its ultra-cheap laptop, which will cost only $ 170 in 11 and 200 in the 14 version.
 Revolution or just an unnecessary imitation of chromobox?
 Come and be judged

-The most significant surprise in Cloudbook for us, is what is under the hood - we expected to get here chip Bay Trail is one of the most basic and simple to offer, but Acer chose to include it on mobile chip Celeron N3050.
+The most significant surprise in the Cloudbook for us, is what is under the hood - we expected to get here chip Bay Trail is one of the most basic and simple to offer, but Acer chose to include it on mobile chip Celeron N3050.
 This is one of the Celeron chips that are based on a pair of cores that belong to the atom processor world (unlike other Celeron models based on Core chips), but they are a pair of up-to-date 14-inch Airmont cores operating at frequencies between 1.6GHz and 2.16GHz.

-As expected, the key disadvantage of the N3050 is the extremely small (eMMC-based) storage volume - 16GB for the base model that costs 170 dollars, and 32GB for a model that costs 190 dollars.
-This volume should primarily populate the 10 windows system itself and maybe some additional software that you will be able to compress, but for all your pictures, movies and music at Easer, you expect to use the service cloud Microsoft's SkyDrive, where you get free 100 gigabytes or terabyte storage for a year.
-Another option is a USB drive or an external storage drive, which will certainly minimize the problem of storage cloud Available only where you have connectivity Wi-Fi To the Internet.
+As expected, the main disadvantage of the N3050 is a particularly tiny built-in storage space (based on eMMC) - 16GB for the base model that costs $ 170, and 32GB for a model that costs $ 190.
+This volume is supposed to populate mainly the Windows 10 system itself and maybe some other software that you will be able to cram in, but for all your photos, movies and music at Acer expect you to use the service cloud Microsoft's SkyDrive, where you'll get 100GB or terabytes of free storage for a year.
+Another option is a USB drive or external storage drive of course, which will no doubt be able to minimize the hassle of storage-based cloud Available only where you have connectivity Wi-Fi To the Internet.

 So which is better for the consumer who is looking for the most lucrative deal - a chromebook with a chip ARM Rockchip's cost of 150-170 dollars, or Cloudbook with an atom chip of Intel And 10 windows at the price of between 170 and 200 dollars?
 We would be happy to hear your comments on this subject.